 1. Hides,J.,Jull,G.,Richardson,C.(2001) Long-term effects of specific stabilizing exercises for first-episode low back pain.
 Spine, 26(11_, E243-E248

 2. Hides, J., Richardson, C., Jull, G. (1996) Multifidus recovery is not automatic following resolution of acute first episode of low back pain.
 Spine, 21(23), 2763-2769.

 Hurting from your recent run or favorite sports activity?
 Jason Lunden, DPT, Sports Clinical Specialist, will be performing injury screens at the Bozeman Running Company on Monday, June 20th from 6-7pm.
 Bozeman Running Company is located at 448 E Main St # 1A in Downtown Bozeman – free and open to the public.

-"Great people - great communication." --Bozeman PatientView more testimonials from Excel PT clients »
+"Great work, very friendly environment, flexible schedule." --Bozeman PatientView more testimonials from Excel PT clients »